Ila-bura/rock-paper-scissors/README.md

 # Ila's Rock Paper Scissors
-Ila's Rock Paper Scissors is an app that allows the users to play the old-fashioned game against the computer.
+Ila's Rock Paper Scissors is an app that allows users to play this old-fashioned game against the computer.

-The uninitiated user has the chance to display the rules of the game before playing the first round.
+For the benifit of the uninitiated user, the rules of the game can be revised before playing the first round.

-The game consists of multiple rounds: for each round, the user is prompted to type one of the possible options then the computer will generate a random option itself.
+The game consists of multiple rounds: for each round, the user is prompted to type one of the possible options (rock, paper or scissors) then the computer will pick a random choice itself.

 The possible outcomes for each round are three: the user wins, the bot wins or it is a tie.
 For every win, one point is assigned.
-Ties are not counted and the winner needs to score at least 3 points.
+Ties do not count towards scoring.
+To win the game, 3 points need to be scored.

 Once the game is over and the results are displayed, the user is presented with the option to run the app again, or quit the application.
 If they decide to play again, the scores will be reset and the game will restart.